| Liberty & CompanyLIBERTY

 This finish has recently been revived by Liberty in some reproductions

+of their turn of the century furniture.
 The 1907 catalogue of furniture contains less of interest.

 Although the 'Culloden' and 'Athelstan' suites are still featured,